rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint1/RSS-ECOMM-1_01.md

 - A new GitHub repository is created with the project name.
 - A README file is initialized with a brief description of the project.
 - A .gitignore file is added to exclude unnecessary files and directories.
-- Relevant dependencies are added to the repository.

 #### Useful Links